lmc-eu/spirit-design-system/docs/contributtion/feature-flags.md

 They're generally stable and unlikely to change but may change based on your feedback.
 We just do not want to break your application or design without your consent.

-Flags prefixed with `enable-v#-*` will be marked as `true` or "on" by default in the next major version.
+Flags prefixed with `enable-v#-*` will be removed in the next major version and their behavior will be made the default.

 For more details on this approach, see the
 [feature flag documentation][feature-flag-documentation]